-The documentation for RGraph.
-If you want guidance on setting up RGraph look at the Implementing pages And if you're looking for info about what RGraph can do then look at the Features pages.
+Documentation and information about the features for canvas charts that are available in RGraph.
+If you want guidance on setting up RGraph look at the Implementing RGraph pages And if you're looking for information about what RGraph can do then look at the Features pages.

 The installation pages detail how you go about implementing RGraph on your website.
 They have lots of useful information such as browser support for RGraph, getting started with RGraph and getting the best performance from RGraph.

 RGraph supports twenty-one different types of charts and many can be made to look significantly different through the use of the properties.
 An example of this is the fan chart in the download archive that can be created with multiple Line objects and which can represent growing uncertainty in a predicted set of values.

 The majority of the features of RGraph are documented here.
 There are lots of features that are available to you such as tooltips, events, adjusting and annotation.

 HOWTO guides offer straightforward guides for accomplishing specific tasks.
 There are about 50+ guides that are available in total.
 Each guide attempts to take you through the steps that are necessary to accomplish the task.
 They also provide the source code that's used as well.